rapidsai/docs/api.md

 # RAPIDS API Documentation

-Explore documentation for current and previous RAPIDS releases.
-Each project card links to its available documentation versions and related resources.

-Latest
-: Documentation built from the latest development branch.
-It may describe features and changes not yet included in a published release.

-Versioned releases
-: Documentation for published, stable RAPIDS releases.
-Choose the version that matches your installed release.
+Below are links to each library's documentation by release.
+Latest docs are built from the current development branch and may describe unreleased changes.

 ## RAPIDS APIs